Park-Minjoo/2023-1-JIU-Python-camp/README.md

 # 2023-1-JIU-Python-camp 🎮
-This repository is used in JIU python camp for IT major students (2023.
+This repository is about JIU python camp for IT major students (2023.
 1. 10~ 2023.
 1. 12)

 ## Day1.
 Python Review 🧨 (2023.
 1. 10)
 For day1, We review the python and do some quizzes.